5 Business Strategies for Sustainability

 Strategy #5: Transformational

-Many academic scholars and practitioners alike have come to the realization that no organization can single-handedly make substantive strides to sustainable practices.
+Another interesting dynamic associated with competitive positioning for this strategy is that the rivalry among competitors that typically exists in strategies 1-4 is much lower.
+Rivalry is lower because, for any transformation to take place in an industry, it is easier to have competitors on board for the change.
+At the same time, rivalry must be lower to avoid the tragedy of the commons that often undermines movement that preserves a public good.
+Absent government regulation, natural resources such as a fish species, water or clean air would be depleted if companies behaved independently.
+Transforming an entire industry away from unsustainable practices, such as fishing in a remote coastal region, requires collaboration among large groups of fishing companies.
+Many academic scholars and practitioners alike have therefore come to the realization that no organization can single-handedly make substantive strides to sustainable practices.
 Wal-Mart, McDonald’s, Starbucks, and Google, no matter how genuine they might be or how embedded sustainability might be internally, can only push the envelope on sustainability if they facilitate change among multiple, highly interconnected actors in their supply chain and industry.
 The transformative strategy then can only be transformative if networks of actors are created.
 In addition to combining forces to innovate, competitors and players along the supply chain (customers and suppliers) often come together to self-regulate in ways that governments have struggled.
-Consider the diamond mining industry where several leading diamond mining companies partnered to impose peer pressure on the industry to stem conflict diamond mining.
+Consider former Canadian and British Bank of Governor Mark Carney who initiated the Glasgow Financial Alliance for Net Zero (GFANZ), which brings together leading net-zero initiatives from across the financial system.
+Members of the alliance include major asset owners and managers as well as some of the largest financial institutions with the power to mobilize trillions of dollars behind the transition to net zero.
 The Equator Principles is a similar platform through which major global banks, including CIBC and Royal Bank of Canada, agreed to prohibit any loaning of capital to projects in developing countries of the world that carry substantial social or environmental risks to its citizens.
 In the absence of any governing body with the power to develop and enforce such a policy, these banks, through peer pressure, have pushed the industry in a direction that fosters more sustainable lending practices.

 The organization itself starts to be redefined in the 5th strategy as the lines that once separated its own boundaries become blurred.
 That is, in the context of sustainability, managers that think of the company as a distinct organization is unhelpful.
 A more accurate term to define what is needed for strategy 5 is a meta-organization.
 Meta-organizations are unique networks of organizations in that they organize actions around a system-level goal but are not bound by formal authority relations.
 Meta-organizations typically possess lead organizations that use their prominence or power to take on a leadership role in pulling together the dispersed resources and capabilities of potential meta-organization participants.
 The innovativeness of meta-organizations as alternative forms of organization to traditional hierarchical organizations bestows on them an advantage in coping with the complexity of sustainability.
 Meta-organizations are effective at recognizing opportunities through previously unimagined or unavailable participant connections.
 The Fair Labour Association, The Kimberly Process and Wal-Mart Labs are examples here.
 The organizations involved range from businesses, to non-governmental organizations, to community based organizations and even governmental bodies.